carpentries-incubator/genome-mining/_episodes/01-introduction.md

 keypoints:
 - "Natural products are encoded in Biosynthetic Gene Clusters (BGCs)"
-- "Genome mining describes the exploitation of genomic information with specialized algorithms intended to discover and study BGCs.
+- "Genome mining describes the exploitation of genomic information with specialized algorithms intended to discover and study BGCs"
 ---

 ## Genome mining aims to find BGCs